-If you have hip pain but aren’t finding relief from more conservative approaches, Robert Odell, MD, and the expert medical team at Associated Pain Specialists in Knoxville and Johnson City, Tennessee, utilize the latest in diagnostic technology such as VisionScope® Imaging to determine the best course of action to take to resolve or lessen your hip pain.
+If you have hip pain but aren’t finding relief from more conservative approaches, Robert Odell, MD, and the expert medical team at Associated Pain Specialists in Knoxville and Johnson City, Tennessee, utilize the latest in diagnostic technology to determine the best course of action to take to resolve or lessen your hip pain.
 Call today to find out if they can help you with your hip pain.

 Hip pain can be caused by arthritis, injury or pinched nerves to cancer and various other problems like osteoporosis.
 Sometimes hip pain can be referred to the thigh or groin area.